 Lily Lane, Platt Bridge, Wigan WN2

-Platt Bridge expanded in the 19th century as a coal mining village.
-The mission was established in 1893 but the present church dates from 1960.
+Platt Bridge expanded in the nineteenth century as a coal-mining village.
+The mission was established in 1893, when a school-chapel was built.
+The present church dates from 1960.

 Tall aisled nave with entrance loggia across the liturgical west front between a northwest tower, and a western extension of the south aisle.
 At the east end of the church is a shallow sanctuary projection.
-The walls are all faced with red brick laid in Flemish bond, the pitched nave roof is covered with Welsh slate.
-The nave is rectangular.
-At the western end the triple-arched loggia sheltering the main door is set between a rectangular northwest tower which is devoid of ornament apart from a doorway in the west face and a single round-headed window in each face just below roof level.
+The walls are faced with red brick laid in Flemish bond, the pitched nave roof is covered with Welsh slate.
+At the western end the triple-arched loggia sheltering the main door is set between a rectangular northwest tower which is devoid of ornament apart from a doorway in the west face and a single round-headed window in each face at the upper stage.
 In the western gable of the nave is a single round-headed window.
 The side aisles have small rectangular windows and flat roofs.
 Above the aisles the nave has a clerestorey with seven round-headed windows a side.
 The short sanctuary has three tall thin windows on each side between narrow brick piers; the east wall is blind.

 Original Date: 1960